As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 I Found Gold In My Backyard, And I Am The Owner

 Depending on the expected gold quantity, you should still benefit, and the mineral rights owner can’t evict you as owner.
-But get legal advice asap, as they may disrupt your life without benefit.
+But get legal advice as soon as possible, as they may disrupt your life without benefit.

-TIP: Taking rocks from a protected area would be similar to going to an archaeological site and taking things like fossils or old weapons.
+TIP: Taking rocks from a protected area would resemble going to an archaeological site and taking things like fossils or old weapons.
 Find out more about taking rocks from nature in the article below:

 Is Taking Rocks from Nature Illegal?
 You Should Know This